Paleo Foundation

 Symptoms of feeling like a total twatstick and know-nothing may persist for several years or even decades.
 However, most recovering DDACs adjust to feelings of being totally human, accepting and open to being wrong, and caring about things that actually fucking matter within 18-36 months.

-Other Common Side Effects of Recovering May Include:
+Other Common Side Effects of Recovering From DDAC May Include:

 • Inviting criticisms for your current opinions.

-• Selecting information from various ‘warring’ dietary ‘camps.’
+• Selecting information from various ‘warring’ dietary ‘tribes.’

-• Development of interest in controversial, yet effective work like that of Walter Kempner.
+• Development of interest in controversial, yet effective works like that of Walter Kempner.

 • Appreciation for differences, yet similar benefits reported among high-carb Kitavans and low-carb Maasai.